mythaxis/mythaxis.github.io/content/issue-28/editorial.md

 imageCopyright: "**ISSUE 28** - ***Thanks and Salutations!***

-Cover art created by Andrew Leon Hudson using four VQGAN+ images, plus the compass by [https://depositphotos.com/64218559/stock-illustration-vector-vintage-compass-rose.html](Fourleaflovers).
+Cover art created by Andrew Leon Hudson using four VQGAN+ images, plus the compass by [Fourleaflovers](https://depositphotos.com/64218559/stock-illustration-vector-vintage-compass-rose.html).

-A little redundant to say at this point, but maximum thanks go to [Katherine Crowson](https://twitter.com/RiversHaveWings), creator of the VQGAN+ version used, as well as to [Adverb](@advadnoun) who originated the approach of combining VQGAN and CLIP, and [@somewheresy](@somewheresy) who translated the original Spanish-language notebook to English."
+A little redundant to say at this point, but maximum thanks go to [Katherine Crowson](https://twitter.com/RiversHaveWings), creator of the VQGAN+ version used, as well as to [Adverb](https://twitter.com/advadnoun) who originated the approach of combining VQGAN and CLIP, and [@somewheresy](https://twitter.com/somewheresy) who translated the original Spanish-language notebook to English."

 type: page
 slug: editorial